jukkas/ble-nrf24-es-tlm/README.md

 Idea for abusing NRFL01 originates from http://dmitry.gr/?r=05.Projects&proj=11.%20Bluetooth%20LE%20fakery (including related code).

-Idea to use that for Eddystone URL-beacon, and some related code, I found from https://github.com/kasparsd/tinystone .
+Some beacon code was adapted from https://github.com/kasparsd/tinystone .

-This implementation adds related STM8 code and also support for interleaved Eddystone telemetry (TLM) frames containing temperature data, which can be read from attached DS18B20 sensor.
+This implementation adds STM8 code and encoding of temperature data, which is read from attached DS18B20 sensor.

 ## Hardware used
 This example assumes following hardware configuration: